Jon Snow Finally Knows He's A Targaryen — Here's The Full Family Tree He Needs

-Jon’s best friend Samwell Tarly (John Bradley) unravels all of this game-changing family history in "Winterfell", first episode of the recently arrived Thrones' series 8.
+Jon’s best friend Samwell Tarly (John Bradley) unravels all of this game-changing family history in Thrones' season 8 premiere, “Winterfell.”
 The gist of the story is that Jon isn’t the bastard son of Ned Stark (Sean Bean), as he has believed his entire life.
 Instead, Jon’s parents are Ned’s sister Lyanna Stark (Aisling Franciosi) and Targaryen prince Rhaegar Targaryen (Wilf Scolding).
 Before the events of GoT, Rhaegar, a married man, was in line for the Iron Throne when he met Lyanna, fell in love, and ran away with her.

 Advertisement